V Ideo Game: The Legend of Zelda: Twilight Princess

 Noble Wolf: Wolf Link, and also the golden wolf with whom he performs howling duets.

 No Hugging, No Kissing: Particularly jarring here, where Ilia is clearly a love interest for Link, and yet after the scene in which Ilia regains her memory, the camera pans down to show the kids (Malo, Talo and Beth) looking in through the window at Link and Ilia, who are... staring at each other.
-Standing at least a few feet apart.
-The other people in the room even leave to give them space, for more staring presumably.

 Also Ganondorf.
 You expel him from Zelda?
 Good, but then he transforms into a gigantic beast Ganon.
 But we slice open his old wound, and he's dead... and becomes some kind of spirit thing, Midna then proceeds to sacrifice herself to blow him up with magic.
 But it doesn't work.
 He becomes humanoid again, only this time on a demon horse.
 But even after various slashes and Light Arrow shots, plus receiving a Sword Plant in the chest during a swordfight, he's still able to stand up.
 Only when the Triforce of Power abandons him does he finally die.